espocrm/documentation/docs/administration/bpm-events.md

 Events are displayed on a flowchart as circles.
 They can be divided into the following groups:

-* Start – green color.
+* Start – green circle.
 They are entry points of processes and sub-processes.
-* Intermediate – blue color.
+* Intermediate – blue circle.
+Occurs between start and end events in a process.
 Can throw or catch.
-* End – red color.
+* End – red circle.
 Define final points of process flows.
-* Boundary – blue color and attached to an activity.
+* Boundary – blue circle attached to an activity.
 They allow to interact with running activities.
 Technically, there are intermediate catching events.

 All available events: